Program highlights

-Sweeten your future with an associate degree in baking and pastry.
+Sweeten your future in baking school.

-The Culinary Institute of Michigan’s Baking and Pastry associate degree program focuses on both the art and the business behind baking.
+The Culinary Institute of Michigan’s associate degree in baking and pastry arts focuses on both the art and the business behind baking.
 Interested in a career as a pastry chef, assistant chocolatier, cake designer, or bread baker?
-Through this program you’ll get an up-close look at how bakeries operate, inside and out while learning about inventory control, staff selection, and employee training.
+Through this pastry arts program you’ll get an up-close look at how bakeries operate, inside and out while learning about inventory control, staff selection, and employee training.

 - Learn how to create the beautiful and irresistible treats that delight visitors at bakeries, fine restaurants, country clubs, and elegant hotels.